 If you have frequent seizures during your third trimester, your healthcare provider might recommend an elective caesarean delivery to avoid the risk of a seizure during labour.

-Medicines for epilepsy, mental health and pain can harm your unborn baby ACC, New Zealand
+Medicines for epilepsy, mental health and pain can harm your unborn baby ACC NZ

 Epilepsy and pregnancy Patient Info, UK